WWE 2K17: Universe mode

 WWE Universe mode allows the player to create their own WWE shows and pay-per-view events, allowing them to create rivalries, promos (a new feature) and feuds for singles wrestlers and/or tag team wrestlers and will let them create custom arenas and championship titles.

 Creation Suite

 The creation suite allows players to make their own characters, arenas, titles, and more that can be uploaded for other players to download.

 Online

 Players can have a variety of different matches with other players online.

 Reception

-WWE 2K17 received mixed reviews, according to review aggregator Metacritic.
+WWE 2K17 received "mixed or average" reviews, according to review aggregator Metacritic.

 GameSpot criticized the game for the lack of a 2K Showcase mode, which was left out in favor of improving the "MyCareer" mode, which itself was criticized for a lack of much improvement.

-IGN gave the game a 8.2 out of 10, writing, "The loss of the 2K Showcase is unfortunate, but WWE 2K17s gameplay tweaks and already strong feature-set save the day."
+IGN gave the game an 8.2 out of 10, writing, "The loss of the 2K Showcase is unfortunate, but WWE 2K17s gameplay tweaks and already strong feature-set save the day."

 PC Gamer gave the Windows version a 45 out of 100, complimenting the gameplay but criticizing performance and presentation.